 It’s worth paying extra for a more energy-efficient model as it will cost less to run.
 See the Energy Rating page for information on how to compare the energy efficiency of different appliances.

-Rebates may be available when buying more energy-efficient appliances like fridges and washing machines.
+Rebates and assistance may be available when buying more energy-efficient appliances like fridges, washing machines and TVs.

 Use appliances efficiently

 Many appliances continue to use energy even when switched off on the machine, because they’re in standby power mode.
 This can add up to 3% of a household’s energy use.
 Other than fridges and freezers or any critical medical equipment, it’s worth switching most appliances off at the wall.

 Following the manufacturer’s instructions to keep appliances in good working order will help avoid expensive repair and replacement costs.

 Fridges and freezers

 Fridges and freezers account for 8% to 13% of household energy bills, so choose one that is energy efficient and meets your needs.
 See the Energy Rating website to compare the energy-efficiency of fridges and freezers.

 - 4 or more people, 440 L +

 Measure the space where the fridge will go and allow an extra 5 cm for each side, as well as 10 cm at the top and back for ventilation.
 If possible, position the fridge away from direct sunlight and ovens, heaters and dishwashers.

 Set the fridge to between 3°C and 4°C and the freezer to between -15°C and -18°C. Each degree lower uses 5% more energy.
 See Choice for advice on ideal fridge settings.